waleedsadeh/crowdfunding-Dapp/README.md

 cd thirdweb-app
 ````

-## Install npm dependencies (only when you are in the thirdweb-app folder)
+## Install npm dependencies (only when you are in the thirdweb-app folder) AND It will take like 5 minutes to install the nodes modules because of how big my code is
 ```
 npm install
 ```